-Q) What is a historiographic essay?

-A) A historiographic essay analyzes historians and the methods historians use.
+- Q) What is a historiographic essay? - A) Historiographic essays analyze historians and the methods historians use.
 A conventional history essay might ask, "What caused the American Revolution?"
-In contrast, a historiographic essay might ask, "What new methods have historians used to explain the Revolution?" or "How has the rise of the cultural approach changed our understanding of the Revolution?"

-Q) How do I know I've written a historiographic essay and not a regular history essay?
+In contrast, a historiographic essay might ask, "What new methods have historians used to explain the Revolution?" or "How has the rise of the cultural approach changed our understanding of the Revolution?" - Q) How do I know I've written a historiographic essay?